jimmycabuy/jimmycabuy/README.md

 ## 👨🏽‍💻 About me

-Passionate about web development, I bring a keen eye for detail and a love for web design.
+Driven by a perfectionistic nature and a meticulous attention to detail, I am a passionate web developer with a love for web design.
 Currently, I contribute my skills as a front-end developer at [Decathlon
 Belgium](https://www.decathlon.be/fr/).

 ## 🎯 Skills